tdiprima/VisionGuard/README.md

 - Supported image formats: PNG, JPEG
 - Recommended image resolution: 300 DPI for best OCR performance.

+## Tools

+`parse_response_log.py`

+A Python script to help interpret and analyze results from the Ollama vision model.
+This tool is optional but can aid in debugging and understanding model outputs.

 ## Contributing

 Contributions are welcome!
 Fork the repo, create a branch, make your changes, and open a pull request.